apawar93/Data-Science-Capstone-Project/README.md

 ## 8. Credits

-I would like to thank my Springboard mentor Mukesh Mithrakumar for his guidance support and help on this project.
+I would like to thank my Springboard mentor Mukesh Mithrakumar for his guidance, support, insights, and help on this project.